regilero/regilero.github.com/_posts/2015-10-04-http_smuggling_in_2015_part_one.markdown

 list of strings ends, so that what comes after is another query (or response if it's a backend stream).

-the tools used by the HTTP reader is either the **chunks mecanism** or the **Content-Length** header.
+The tools used by the HTTP reader is either the **chunks mecanism** or the **Content-Length** header.

 And if something goes wrong **here** you can start hiding some queries or responses.
-One of the actor will parse the stream and will not understand the characters as new requests but as the previous request body, or will not understand the stream as the first request response but as a new one.
+One of the actor will parse the stream and will not understand the incoming characters as new requests but as the previous request body, or will not understand the stream as the first request response but as a new one.

 That's the key of HTTP Smuggling.